Pepichan/frethan-phase2/README.md

 | **`dev`** | Shared development branch where all new features are tested. | ✅ All developers can merge their work here. |
 | **`feature-*`** | Individual branches for specific tasks (e.g., `feature-login`, `feature-rfq-api`). | 🧩 Created and managed by each developer. |

+## ⚠️ Important Notes
+- Do not push directly to the main branch.
+All changes must go through dev and be tested before merging into main.
+- Use lowercase letters and hyphens (-) for all branch names.
+Example: feature/backend-api-auth
+- Create one branch per feature or weekly task.
+After merging into dev, old branches can be safely deleted.

 ## 🌿 Branch Naming Rules

 To maintain a clear and consistent workflow, all team members must create branches following the role-based naming convention below.